The Broken Tea Cup

 8

-The sentencing hearing for Mundlebranch came about quickly.
-Those attending the hearing included Julan and his mother as well as 10 indignant citizens.
+.The sentencing hearing for Mundlebranch came about quickly.
+Those attending the hearing included Julan and his mother as well as eight homeless citizens.

-After calling the court room to order, Judge Ghisty stated the purpose of the hearing, then made known that Mundlebranch was representing himself.
+After calling the court to order, Judge Ghisty stated the purpose of the hearing, then made known that Mundlebranch was representing himself.
 The no-nonsense judge also announced that the detective who’d carried out the investigation asked to speak on behalf of Mundlebranch.
 “You have our attention, Detective Ninkle,” stated Judge Ghristy.

 Anxious to move things along, the judge assumed Detective Kinkle was done.
 “Anyone else have something to add?”

 The detective, however, had more to say.
 “I just need a minute more, Your Honor.
-I would like it to be known that I’ve been unable to acquire proof that Mr. Mundlebranch spent so much as a single dollar of the illegally-gained funds on himself. . . .
+I would like it to be known that I’ve been unable to acquire proof that Mr. Mundlebranch spent so much as a single dollar of the illegally-gained money on himself. . . .
 Lastly, while I don’t have an appreciation for museum antiques, I do have an appreciation for nice people. . . .
 In light of the fact that Mundlebranch’s mischief was, without question, well-meaning, I ask that as much leniency as possible be shown.”

 9